RitikDutta/timestream/readme.md

 # TimeStream

-TimeStream is an advanced tool that enhances your YouTube watching experience by generating intelligent, improved timestamps—now directly inside YouTube itself.
+TimeStream is an advanced tool that enhances your YouTube watching experience by generating intelligent, improved timestamps, now directly inside YouTube itself.
 With the new TimeStream Button/Widget, users no longer need to leave YouTube.
 Simply tap the TimeStream icon on the YouTube app or website, and a smart LLM-powered panel opens side-by-side with the video, providing real-time chaptering, summaries, and insights.

 Features

 🔹 YouTube-Integrated Button/Widget (New)

-- A TimeStream button appears directly inside the YouTube app or website.
+A TimeStream button appears directly inside the YouTube app or website.

--When clicked, it opens a floating or side panel without interrupting the video.
+When clicked, it opens a floating or side panel without interrupting the video.

--Works seamlessly on the YouTube website with no page switching.
+Works seamlessly on the YouTube website with no page switching.

 🔹 Side-by-Side LLM Frame (New)

--The LLM analysis window opens next to the YouTube player.
+The LLM analysis window opens next to the YouTube player.

--Generates timestamps, highlights, summaries, and insights in real time.
+Generates timestamps, highlights, summaries, and insights in real time.

--Auto-syncs with video progress as you watch.
+Auto-syncs with video progress as you watch.

 🔹 Automatic Transcript Fetching

--Just provide the YouTube link (or use the built-in embed).
+Just provide the YouTube link (or use the built-in embed).

--TimeStream automatically retrieves the transcript using API/LLM tools.
+TimeStream automatically retrieves the transcript using API/LLM tools.

 🔹 Enhanced AI-Generated Timestamps

--Leverages a Large Language Model to detect important moments.
+Leverages a Large Language Model to detect important moments.

--Produces cleaner, more accurate, and more meaningful timestamps than YouTube’s default chapters.
+Produces cleaner, more accurate, and more meaningful timestamps than YouTube’s default chapters.

 🔹 Live Viewing With Smart Timestamps

--Watch the YouTube video while TimeStream dynamically updates timestamps.
+Watch the YouTube video while TimeStream dynamically updates timestamps.

--Jump to any section using intelligent chapter markers.
+Jump to any section using intelligent chapter markers.

 🔹 One-Tap Timestamp Copying

--Instantly copy timestamps or export them for later use.
+Instantly copy timestamps or export them for later use.

--Ideal for students, creators, researchers, editors, and productivity workflows.
+Ideal for students, creators, researchers, editors, and productivity workflows.

 ---